FKnottenbelt/LS_120/120/definitions.md

 ```

 NB: setters need self
+NB2: in getter and setters themselves you have to
+refer to the instance variable with the @ to avoid
+going into 'stack level to deep' errors.

 # method lookup path
 The method lookup path is the order in which Ruby will traverse the